 Children will learn about Christianity and Hinduism.

-P.E. - Monday and Tuesday
+P.E. - Monday and Wednesday

 Reading books changed - Monday and Thursday

 Homework - Set on a Monday and due in the following Monday

 Times tables - 3, 4 and 8 x tables